cloudfoundry/docs-deploying-cf/vsphere/deploying_micro_bosh.md

   netmask: <netmask_for_the_subnet_you_are_deploying_to>
   gateway: <gateway_for_the_subnet_you_are_deploying_to>
   dns:
-  # The MicroBOSH VM has the following DNS entries in its /etc/resolv.conf, allowing it to resolve, for example, IaaS FQDNs.
+  # To resolve IaaS FQDNs, the MicroBOSH VM has the following DNS entries in its /etc/resolv.conf
   - <ip_for_dns>
   cloud_properties:
     name: <network_name_according_to_vsphere>

-resources: # This seems like good sizing for MicroBOSH.
+resources:
    persistent_disk: 16384
    cloud_properties:
       ram: 8192